Welcome to the Australian Arthritis and Autoimmune Biobank Collaborative – A3BC

 One third of Australians suffer from arthritis, autoimmune or other musculoskeletal diseases, affecting adults, children and toddlers.
 These diseases cost Australia over $50 billion per year, account for the greatest disability, and further impact the community through substantial out-of-pocket expenses and reduced employment.

-Please view our video below to better understand the A3BC vision:
+Please view our video below for an overview of the A3BC vision: